CaptMD-11/VStats/README.md

   <img src="https://github.com/CaptMD-11/imageWIPs/blob/master/vstatslogo.png?raw=true" alt="test"/>
 </p>

 This is a repository where I push my code for various statistical calculations.
 This library contains computations regarding one-variable statistics, the standard normal distribution, confidence intervals, signficance tests, linear regression, binomial & geometric distributions, and more.
-I am currently working on the <samp>ContinuousRandom</samp> class, which computes various probabilities with regards to the comparison of two variables.
+I am currently working on the <samp>NumberOperations</samp> class, which contains various methods for calculating factorials, permutations, combinations, and more.

 ### How does the user input data? ###